ritza-co/handbook/principles.md

 following companies like Basecamp.
 We don't 'jump on quick calls' or waste time on Scrum 'ceremonies'.
 We prefer to tread on a few toes than to hesitate and delay for sign-offs.

-## We should have a strong bias for action
+## We have a strong bias for action
 We do what needs to be done and make decisions wherever possible instead of waiting for approval, sign-off, or full consensus.

 We do things within days or weeks, not months or years.

 We prefer to do a project and then talk about whether it was a good fit than to spend 80% of the time defining a services agreement and then 20% of time executing on it.

-## Our quality bar should raise over time
+## Our quality bar gets higher over time
 As we gain trust from various customers, we make ever increasing effort to not abuse this trust.
 When a customer is not reading every single word (or even every article) that we produce, we need to do *more* quality control ourselves, not less.

-## Everything we produce should be free to the world
+## Everything we produce is be free to the world
 We don't take on projects to create e.g. internal syllabus content, internal corporate training, paid courses, or non-free books.
 Everything we do should be available for free, ideally under a permissive license and in several formats (e.g. HTML, Markdown, ePub, PDF).